 - Grehlin – a gastric hormone that controls your hunger, but also triggers a thirst response.

-- Vasopressin – a hypothalamic hormone which controls saltwater balance through the kidneys and your resultant thirst response.
+- Vasopressin – a hypothalamic hormone that controls saltwater balance through the kidneys.
+It also controls your resultant thirst response.

 So let’s get hydrated by doing a salt/water test:

-Your salt and water needs fluctuate with the weather, how much exercise you get, and if you lose fluids through vomiting or diarrhea.
-So be sure to pay attention to unusual thirst, or the inability to feel hydrated even though you’re drinking plenty of fluids.
+Salt and water needs fluctuate with the weather, how much exercise you get, and if you lose fluids through vomiting or diarrhea.
+So be sure to pay attention to unusual thirst.
+Or the inability to feel hydrated even though you’re drinking plenty of fluids.

-Taking Genesis Gold® will help balance your hypothalamus, and also has a variety of sea vegetation which is naturally rich in trace minerals to further increase cellular hydration.
-In fact, I’ve had patients whose optometrists have noticed a significant change in ocular health and hydration, which they attributed to the consumption of Genesis Gold®.
+Taking Genesis Gold® will help balance your hypothalamus, and also has a variety of sea vegetation.
+It’s naturally rich in trace minerals to further increase cellular hydration.
+In fact, I’ve had patients whose optometrists have noticed a significant change in ocular health and hydration, They attributed it to the consumption of Genesis Gold®.

-If you’d like to learn more about this topic, we talk a lot about healthy hormone habits in our Hormone Support Group, which you can get access to by signing up for our Free Hormone Reboot Training.
+If you’d like to learn more about this topic, we talk a lot about healthy hormone habits in our Hormone Support Group.
+You can get access when you sign up for our Free Hormone Reboot Training.